 She was fused from thoracic level 10, right down to her sacrum/pelvis, and her SI joints!
 A tethered cord release was also performed to release her spinal cord, this surgery was extensive and again she was placed ventilated in a coma in ICU.
 Upon waking from ICU Mel immediately regained the use of her right leg and foot which had been previously paralysed- the first indicator of how successful the surgery had been!

-Mel is now home and in the recovery phase, she’s begun gentle physio rehabilitation & is building up her tolerance to be able to sit upright in her wheelchair for longer periods of time… she hasn’t suffered a single seizure since the fusion surgery!
-Proof of how worthwhile and nesscercary the surgery actually was!
+Mel returned home home and was building up her tolerance to sit upright in her wheelchair for longer periods of time… she hadn’t suffered a single seizure since the fusion surgery!
+Proof of how worthwhile and necessary the surgery was!

 If you’d like to sponsor our cause please visit our donate now page.
 If you can provide support of any other kind please get in touch today by visiting our contact us page.
 Alternatively, please email firstname.lastname@example.org or engage with us via social media.